Fadil-Tao/DASH-PAL/README.md

 - add dark/light mode

 ## Feedback
-any feedback, comments , criticism even judges are welcome send it to here mothra09876@gmail.com
+any feedback, comments , criticism even judges are welcomed, send it to here mothra09876@gmail.com